openlilylib/scholarly/editorial-functions/README.md

 ### With Annotations

-In the context of annotations, functiosns are called with the `apply = type` key-value property.
+In the context of annotations, functions are called implicitly by calling the `apply` property in the annotation interface.

 ```
 \criticalRemark {